VA Home Care in San Diego

 Home Health Aide (HHA) Services

-VA Homemaker and Home Health Aide services do not include heavy cleaning, yard work, transportation mileage reimbursement, medication administration (beyond reminders), or companion-only care.
+VA Homemaker and Home Health Aide services do not include companionship services, travel services, or mileage reimbursement, deep cleaning, routine housekeeping, yard work, or organizing, dispensing medications (verbal reminders are permitted), services provided when the Veteran is not at home, services outside of the Veteran’s place of residence, or care for other household members or pets.
 Services must be tied to documented functional need and approved by the VA.

 A CLEAR PATH FROM APPROVAL TO CARE.